Back to main page Atlanta Appliances repair, Inc.

 cover and washer.

-1148 P a r t V I : A p p l i a n c e S e r v i c e , I n s t a l l a t i o n , a n d P r e v e n t i v e M a i n t e n a n c e P r o c e d u r e s
+P a r t V I : A p p l i a n c e S e r v i c e , I n s t a l l a t i o n , a n d P r e v e n t i v e M a i n t e n a n c e P r o c e d u r e s5.

-the overload and compressor terminals.
+Test the overload protector.
+To test the overload protector, remove the wires fromthe overload and compressor terminals.
 Next, place the probes of the ohmmeter on

 the overload terminals (see Figure 29-20).
-Set the meter scale on R Χ 1.
-The reading
+Set the meter scale on R

-will show continuity.
+Χ 1.
+The readingwill show continuity.
 If not, replace the overload protector.

-6. Test the compressor.
-The compressor terminals are marked C, S, and R: C indicates
+Test the compressor.
+The compressor terminals are marked C, S, and R: C indicatesthe common winding terminal, S indicates the start winding terminal, and R

 indicates the run winding terminal.
 Refer to the wiring diagram for the model that

 you are servicing.
-Set the meter scale on R Χ 1, touch the probes together, and adjust
+Set the meter scale on R

 on the terminals marked S and R (see Figure 25-37a).
 The meter reading will show